 Helen Williams and Ellen Dana worked for Dr. Moore and helped from the very beginning at Hewitt Research in the mid 1980's prior to Moore Foundation & Moore Academy being created.
 Both of them consulted and wrote for the Moores for many years.
 Dr. Geraldine Stites joined in the early 1990's as a consultant for special needs.
-Dr. Moore appointed Helen Williams as educational director of MA when Dorothy passed..
+Dr. Moore appointed Helen Williams as educational director of MA when Dorothy passed in 2002.
 Ellen lived and continued to work for MA for several years beyond Dr. Moore until she passed away.
 Helen Williams & Dr. Geraldine Stites have continued working since and have been the pillars of MA.
 There are many more who have been a part of Moore Academy over the years but were not in this picture including Chris Graham & Ida Ghramm (Chris's daughter) who kept MA alive nearly 15 years after Dr. Moore's passing in 2007.
 Due to failing health, Chris Graham passed the torch over to David & Hope Brandon beginning in 2022.
-She passed away shortly after.
+Chris passed away shortly after.
 Helen Williams continues as educational director, and the remaining staff are so thankful to have her abundant knowledge and experience leading them.

 While a handful are now resting in Jesus, we hold them all the more dear because of the many years of unending devotion they invested in God's true education.
 Let their devotion mark the importance of this life's mission, to give you this opportunity to train up your child in the way they should go.

 "Train up your child in the way he should go, and when he is old, he will not depart from it."
 Proverbs 22:6

 May we all be faithful till we see them on resurrection morning!